 Review - Lang BBQ Smokers 36-Inch Hybrid Patio Smoker/Grill

-Lang builds serious smokers for people who are very serious about barbecue.
+Lang builds serious smokers for people who are serious about barbecue.
 You see these smokers at the top barbecue competitions, on TV shows, and in the backyards of some of the biggest names in barbecue.
 This smoker is made from 36-inch diameter 1/4-inch steel pipe.
 This particular model weighs near a thousand pounds and can be purchased mounted on a full sized trailer.
 This is a high-quality product.

 The Patio Hybrid is a smoker and a charcoal grill built in the same steel pipe divided by a welded plate in between.
 While they appear relatively small, this is actually a pretty good sized unit with a total cooking area near 2,000 square inches, divided between the two functions.
 What this provides is a cooker that can smoke a couple of briskets, a few racks of ribs, and enough burgers for a couple of football teams.